 These include a joystick around the back for moving the focusing point, as well as a battery with more juice than before.
 This should be in addition to a revised sensor too, potentially one with a different architecture to the one inside the A7S II.

-As a video-centric model, it wouldn't be a surprise to see video specs fleshed out too, perhaps with a greater choice of frame rates or output options.
-See what we think a new Sony A7S III could include in more detail right here.
+As a video-centric model, it wouldn't be a surprise to see video specs fleshed out, too, perhaps with a greater choice of frame rates or output options.

-Another rumor we have read that makes some sort of sense is for Sony to produce a low-cost full-frame mirrorless model.
-Sony kind of already does do this... as the original first-generation A7 is still available, and often at a heavily discounted price that makes it seriously tempting for anyone who fancies trying full-frame without making a huge investment.
+Another rumor that makes some sort of sense is for Sony to produce a low-cost full-frame mirrorless model.
+Sony kind of already does do this, as the original first-generation A7 is still available, and often at a heavily discounted price that makes it seriously tempting for anyone who fancies trying full-frame without making a huge investment.

-But it is just possible that Sony build a budget from the ground up – to challenge low-cost full-frame DSLRs head on.
+But it is just possible that Sony build a budget from the ground up – to challenge low-cost full-frame DSLRs, not to mention the Canon EOS RP and (potentially) the Nikon Z5 head-on.

-Sony doesn't just make full-frame mirrorless cameras - its smaller format APS-C sensor models are very much alive and kicking.
+Sony doesn't just make full-frame mirrorless cameras – its smaller format APS-C sensor models are very much alive and kicking.
 The Sony A6000, Sony A6300, and Sony A6500 are, in fact, still selling strong.
-And the new A6400 is set to go on sale very shortly.
-But we are still expecting an new flagship model in this range of non-full-frame mirrorless cameras...
+And the new A6400 came out in February of this year.
+But we are still expecting a new flagship model in this range of non-full-frame mirrorless cameras...